dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 - While **VS Code for the Web** can edit files and work with basic Git integration, it does not run local code directly.
 For more complex setups (like debugging or running code), you’ll need to connect it to a GitHub Codespace that runs the container in the cloud.

 ### Summary:
-You can use **VS Code Remote - Containers** without installing VS Code locally by leveraging **GitHub Codespaces** or **VS Code for the Web**.
+You can use **"VS Code Remote - Containers"** without installing VS Code locally by leveraging **GitHub Codespaces** or **VS Code for the Web**.
 Both of these services allow you to work in containerized environments directly from your browser.
 With **GitHub Codespaces**, you get a full-featured cloud-based development environment, while **VS Code for the Web** offers a lightweight option that can be linked to cloud-based containers for more powerful functionality.

 ## Question: What are formatters, linters, debuggers, profiler etc other related terms?
 Here’s a list of related terms in the category of **development tools** and **programming environment utilities**, starting from **formatters**, **linters**, and **debuggers**: